usualoma/grunt-xgettext/README.md

 it is called, and therefore does not have a stable key for looking up the proper translation.

-Note that concatenating multiple strings to create a single (multi-line) translatable string _does_ work, provided all parts use the same type of quotes.
+Note that concatenating multiple strings to create a single (multi-line) translatable string _does_ work with JavaScript files.
 Example:

     tr("This is the first line " +
        "of a multiline translatable message")

 Finally, you can pass context and comments through an options object.
-This is currently only supported by the JavaScript extractor:
+Examples:

     tr("September", { comment: "Translators: use all lower-case if months are not " +
                                "capitalized in your language" })